resema/Notepad/_posts/2017-10-16-structuring-ml-projects.md

 **False Positive** is the parameter of recognizing an entity even if it is not.

-## Train/Dev/Test Distribution And Siz
+## Train/Dev/Test Distribution And Size
 The distribution has a large impact on the project.
 The dev set is also called hold out cross validation set.
 Dev and test set should come from the same distribution.